Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 Advisory: Some paragraphs below contain graphic discussions of human anatomy, disease, and pragmatic surgical procedures.
 Those paragraphs are in a distinctive font.

-The surgeon held a #22 scalpel at an angle similar to a pencil just below my sternum and pressed the blade to a depth of about two inches into my upper abdominal wall and continued puncturing, slicing, and lacerating straight down through my rectus abdominus, obliques, and umbilical to just above my pelvis; about nine vertical inches.
+The surgeon held a #22 scalpel at an angle similar to a pencil just below my sternum.
+He pressed the blade to a depth of about two inches into my upper abdominal wall.
+Then he continued puncturing, slicing, and lacerating straight down through my rectus abdominus, all the way through the obliques and umbilical to just above my pelvis, about nine vertical inches.

 Then, with a seven-inch Balfour spreader, the surgeons opened my belly to their satisfaction.
 Trading for a #15 scalpel, the doctors began the more meticulous and time-consuming operation of extricating my anus and rectum.*